Vyral/gary-jacklin-recruiting/_drafts/how-do-you-keep-your-business-growing-in-our-market.md

 {% include youtube.html %}

-How can you keep growing your business in a down market?
-There a couple of key points you need to remember.
+<center>How can you keep growing your business in a down market?
+There a couple of key points you need to remember.</center>

 With all the doom and gloom we’ve been hearing about our market lately, how is it that those of us who’ve been in the real estate industry as long as I have continued to grow our businesses?